-Decisions on appeals will be given in writing and will be mailed within five business days after the Appeals Committee meeting at which the decision was made.
-If your appeal is denied in whole or in part, the decision will specify the reason or reasons for the adverse decision; refer to specific Plan provisions upon which the determination is based; state that you are entitled to receive, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to the application; and describe your right to bring an action under Section 502(a) of ERISA.
+Decisions on appeals will be communicated to the Participant in writing and will be mailed within five business days after the Board meeting at which the decision was made.
+If your appeal is denied in whole or in part, the decision will include: (i) the reason or reasons for the adverse decision; (ii) specific reference to the Plan provision or provisions upon which the determination is based; (iii) a statement that the Participant may receive, upon request and free of charge, reasonable access to and copies of, all documents, records, and other information relevant to the claim; (iv) your statement of the Participant's right to bring an action under Section 502(a) of ERISA.